shadyvalleyfarm/shadyvalleyfarm.github.io/about/index.md

 Our mission is to raise happy, healthy, friendly, and overall wonderful goats.
 We aim to improve all breeds we raise through thoughtful breedings and education of ourselves and others.

+## Further Reading

+* [Lou the (honorary) CEO](/goats/lou-the-ceo) - Read the story of the farm's beagle
+* [Herd Health](/about/herd-health) - Read about the importance of our herd's health and the procedures we have to keep everyone healthy
+* [Visiting The Farm](/about/visiting-the-farm) - Read about what to expect when visiting the farm to pick up your animal